Matriarch. Me? It doesn’t seem possible that I am now the oldest generation of our family. The female head, worthy of respect and reverence.

 I want to rise to this position of Matriarch.

 Overseer of family tradition, hostess of showers, keeper of the calendar, spokesperson and family representative, trustee of the family heirlooms.
 The one who can be counted on to come to the wedding out of town, remember birthdays, and keep in touch with nieces and nephews.
 Tender of small children, planner of menus.

 A part of my life is forever changed.
 The part of being in the world without your parents.
 The part when I am a child.
 The part when I am young.
-I have come to the higher branches of the family tree, or lower ones, depending on how you look at it.
-In Little Person’s baby book I am grandmother.
+I have come to the lower ones, depending on how you look at it.
+In my grandchild’s baby book I am grandmother.
 When I think of an actual tree and how it grows, new branches grow at the top, and the oldest living branches become part of the trunk.
 I guess that’s me.
-LP is the newest growth, the expanding part of the tree, and I am the anchor, the stable, solid foundation near the root of the tree.
-My parents, and grandparents are supporting us, as well as generations that came before, even deeper in the root system.
+Grandchildren and children are the expanding part of the tree supported by the solid base near the roots.
+My parents, and grandparents are there as well as generations that came before, even deeper in the root system.
 They are the ones that brought us here, established traditions, and formed our ways of being.
-They established the spot to plant the tree.
-And lucky for us the nutrients in the soil, the sunlight have been available, the goodness needed for a tree to thrive.
+They picked the spot to plant the tree.
+And lucky for us there has been enough to sustain us… nutrients in the soil, sunlight and rainfall, the things a tree needs to thrive.